Brilliant-Wolf/Cogniforge/README.md

 # Cogniforge
-### Learning for all through collaborative projects and peer-to-peer mentorship
+### Learning for all through collaborative projects and peer-to-peer collaboration and contribution to the community
 <a href="https://discord.gg/NFRzZkqZDR"><img src="https://img.shields.io/discord/950163775850422292?color=purple&logo=discord&logoColor=white" alt="Cogniforge community server" /></a>
 <img src="https://img.shields.io/github/license/Cytronicode/Cogniforge?color=yellow" alt="License" />

-## ✨ How is Cogniforge special?
+## ✨ What is Cogniforge
-Unlike most online learning platforms, Cogniforge promotes projects over the traditional ‘courses’ where students learn a lot of theory but never use it in practice.
-Instead, by having a project that connects to a real-world problem, students learn how to apply the concepts they are learning along the way to the problem.

-Additionally, in a traditional online course, students often don’t have immediate help; however, in a Cogniforge project, they will have access to an online community and mentors who can help guide them through the process.
+Cogniforge is a free project-based platform that focuses on peer-to-peer collaboration and contribution.
+Our mission is to empower IJHS members to contribute how they built something meaningful to the community.

+- Contribute to community Encouraging IJHS members to collaborate among themselves on projects Develop leadership skills Any member can apply to organise a project on something meaningful to them Build meaningful projects Members can freely choose and build projects that they are interested in

 ## 🏔 Challenges and limitations
 Every project comes with its challenges, and Cogniforge is no exception.
-For this to work, we will need to have mentors willing to help out students with questions and troubleshoot issues when a project first launches.
-However, as more people complete the projects, we can ask some of them who are active to become mentors for that project.
+For this to work, we will need to have students who are willing to help out students with questions; and troubleshoot issues when a project first launches.
+However, as more people complete the projects, we can ask some of them who are active to become “mentors” for that project.
+Additionally, we need to cover for the domain cost to have a professional look.

-Additionally, we must consider that we cannot cover every academic area and do a project for every topic, so the community preference on what projects should be launched next is very important.

 ## 📄 White paper
-You can view the white paper, accessible through Google Docs, [here](https://docs.google.com/document/d/143tct4KuJRaBZk2vXSX6-uL8YeTEhmcgVMyMWVu-K64/edit?usp=sharing); you can also access the PDF version [here](https://github.com/Cytronicode/Cogniforge/files/8239385/Cogniforge.pdf).
+You can view the white paper, accessible through Google Docs, [here](https://docs.google.com/document/d/143tct4KuJRaBZk2vXSX6-uL8YeTEhmcgVMyMWVu-K64/edit?usp=sharing).